torvalds/linux/Documentation/scsi/BusLogic.rst

   device or logical unit, and can improve I/O performance substantially.
-In addition, BusLogic's Strict Round Robin Mode is used to optimize host adapter performance, and scatter/gather I/O can support as many segments as can be effectively utilized by the Linux I/O subsystem.
+In addition, BusLogic's Strict Round Robin Mode is used to optimize host adapter performance, and scatter/gather I/O can support as many segments as can be effectively utilized by the GNU/Linux I/O subsystem.
 Control over the use of tagged queuing for each target device as well as individual selection of the tagged queue depth is available through driver options provided on the kernel command line or at module initialization time.
 By default, the queue depth